remp2020/remp/Campaign/README.md

 Campaign Admin serves as a tool for configuration of banners and campaigns.
 It's the place for UI generation of banners and definition of how and to whom display Campaigns.

-When the backend is ready, don't forget to install dependencies and run DB migrations:
+When the backend is ready, don't forget to create `.env` file (use `.env.example` as boilerplate), install dependencies and run DB migrations:

 ```bash
 # 1. Download PHP dependencies